HariniParam/HariniParam/README.md

 - 🤓 Enthusiastic about frontend development, passionate about crafting engaging user interfaces and seamless web experiences.

-- 🌱 What I’m Exploring : **Federated Learning**
-  Experimenting with decentralized machine learning models and their applications in privacy-preserving AI.
+- 🌱 What I’m Exploring : **Federated Learning** and their applications in privacy-preserving.

 - 📫 How to reach me **harinip3007@gmail.com**